Kodeworks/staging.sunlitsea.no/README.md

 The roadmap and accomplishments are edited in their respective JSON files in the src/data directory.
 Follow the existing pattern to update them.
 The day in the date is irrelevant.
 Additional readme regarding development of the roadmap can be found in src/components/molecules/timeline-graph/Readme.md.

+Partners can be edited in src/data/partners.json with fields name string, image string (images should be put in public/image/about/partners), description string array, and link string.

 Follow the steps below for deployment to make the changes show up on the website.

 ### Split deployment with Github Pages